Real Ear Measurement for Hearing Aids

 During the REM, a thin probe microphone is inserted into the ear canal.
 This is performed alongside the hearing aid which is worn by the user during the entire process.
 The hearing healthcare professional then obtains readings of the sound levels that the user is receiving from the hearing aid while listening to standardized recorded speech samples.
 The readings are usually presented in the form of a graph.
 The AutoFit function then automatically applies the necessary calculations to match the output of the hearing aid with the REM.
 This provides a basis from which the hearing healthcare professional can then adjust the sound levels to match target amplification levels based on the hearing aid user’s hearing loss across the speech frequencies.

-Unfortunately, the costs and accessibility associated with REM make it difficult to always achieve.
+Unfortunately, the costs and accessibility associated with real ear measurement make it difficult to always achieve.
 The REM process takes time to administer and the user is generally asked to visit the hearing healthcare professional frequently to adjust the hearing aid settings until comfortable amplification is achieved.
-REM equipment is known to be expensive which often means that it will not be conveniently located at all practices.
+Real ear measurement equipment is known to be expensive which often means that it will not be conveniently located at all practices.
 Furthermore, it may lead to an increase in the costs of the hearing aid fittings based on consultation fees in addition to the actual assessment fees.
 This brings us to what else can be used to achieve a good hearing aid fitting.

 How AutoFit is done